Essential Concepts#

 Continuous Integration#

-Our examples all use continuous integration to get from pushed source to the published images, IOC instances Helm Charts and documentation.
+Our examples use CI to get from pushed source to published images, Helm Charts and documentation.
+This keeps the codebase continually tested and ties every built artifact’s version tag directly to a source commit tag.

 Generic IOC source: